josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 ### loadChildren string syntax

-When Angular first introduced lazy routes, there wasn't browser support for dynamically loading additional JavaScript.
+When Angular first introduced lazy routes, there was not browser support for dynamically loading additional JavaScript.
 Angular created our own scheme using the syntax `loadChildren: './lazy/lazy.module#LazyModule'` and built tooling to support it.
 Now that ECMAScript dynamic import is supported in many browsers, Angular is moving toward this new syntax.